This post may contain affiliate links, which help keep this content free. (Full disclosure)

 - Rest.
 Allow finished pineapple avocado salsa to rest for 10 minutes before serving, to help the flavors develop.

 - Mango Pineapple Salsa – Swap half of the pineapple with mango.
-Alternatively, you can also replace all the pineapple with mango for a plain mango salsa.
 (You can do the same thing with peaches, for a pineapple peach salsa.)

 - Pineapple Habanero Salsa – Use habanero chili instead of jalapenos for even more heat.